rsthomp/tutorial/README.md

-This documentation is being updated continually and is subject to change.
+This tutorial is being updated continually and is subject to change.
 If you see anything missing, use the Edit on GitHub button at the top right of every page to suggest improvements.

+Note: at the moment we use Game and Experiment almost interchangeably.
+Soon, this will be fixed.

 # Basic Tutorial: Guess the Correlation Game